...

 While marine adventures excite and inspire, they also provide important benefits for local communities.
 Marine tourism supports local jobs, such as surf instructors and dive guides.
 It also generates visitor spending at nearby hotels, restaurants, and other establishments.
 Marine tourism fees can even subsidize conservation and help fund marine protected areas.
 All in all, coral reef tourism generates over $36 billion in economic revenue each year.

 The fate of our oceans and reefs is in jeopardy.
-Climate change has resulted in devastating impacts for marine ecosystems, such as coral bleaching and disease.
-Careless tourists, haphazard coastal development, and pollution from tourism will only lead to the further destruction of these critical marine habitats.
-Click below to learn more about the different issues that we’re addressing.
+In just a decade, the world lost 14% of its coral reefs.
+Climate change has resulted in devastating impacts for marine ecosystems, while careless tourists, haphazard coastal development, and pollution threaten to accelerate the destruction of these critical marine habitats.
+Click below to learn more about the issues that we’re addressing to promote more sustainable marine tourism and advance ocean conservation.

 Ocean debris and pollution created by tourism poses a serious threat to the marine animals and environments.